-Please be aware that this letter only authorizes discharges in accordance with the above referenced NPDES CGP.
+Please be aware that this letter only authorizes discharges in accordance with the above referenced General Permit.
 The placement to fill into regulated waters of the state may require a 401 Water Quality Certification and/or Isolated Wetlands Permit from Ohio EPA.
-Also, a Permit-To-Install (PTI) is required for the construction of sanitary or industrial wastewater collection, conveyance, storage, treatment, or disposal facility; unless a specific exemption by rule exists.
 Failure to obtain the required permits in advance is a violation of Ohio Revised Code 6111 and potentially subjects you to enforcement and civil penalties.